graphaware/offheap/README.md

 However, if your key and value objects are already byte[] arrays, you do not need to create Key and Value wrappers.

-To retrieve an entry from the map:
+_To retrieve an entry from the map_:

 ```
 List<String> friends = map.get(Key.of("friends")).get();
 ```

+--

-## Using SharedMap in your own projects
+## Using the offheap library in your own projects

 This is a new project and there is no official release on maven yet.
 However snapshots are published to BitBucket and you can use these: